stacks-network/docs/_develop/zero_to_dapp_3.md

 target="\_blank"><code>putFile()</code></a> stores the data provided in the user's DApp data store.
 You can view the URL for the data store from a user's profile.
 If you tested your Animal Kingdom, you can see this on your profile.
-To see your profile, go to the Blockstack explorer and search for your ID:
+To see your profile, go to the <a href="https://explorer.blockstack.org">Blockstack explorer</a> and search for your ID:

 <img src="images/explorer.png" alt="">